WET BEAD BLASTING

 Abrasive blasting is used to clean surfaces of contaminants (eg corrosion or paint) and etch them to aid adhesion of a subsequent layer such as paint or powder coating.

-There are many types of abrasive media such as crushed glass, garnet, aluminium oxide and silicon carbon with differing properties of hardness, toughness, aggression etc. We have settled on using medium grade crushed glass for removing paint from steel prior to painting or powder coating where the etched surface encourages adhesion.
+There are many types of abrasive media such as crushed glass, garnet, aluminium oxide and silicon carbon with differing properties of hardness, toughness, aggression etc. We use medium grade crushed glass for removing paint from steel prior to painting or powder coating where the etched surface encourages adhesion.

-Where soft metals have been heavily corroded and caked in burnt-on oil, a pre-blast with fine crushed glass at low pressure removes all the contamination leaving a finely honed or etched finish which can then be peened with glass beads to a lustrous finish.
+Where soft metals have been heavily corroded and caked in burnt-on oil, a pre-blast with fine aluminium oxide at low pressure removes all the contamination leaving a finely honed or etched finish which can then be peened with glass beads to a lustrous finish.

 Crushed glass has one drawback: its useful life is limited as the sharp corners of the glass particles get worn down and the particles themselves fracture so it becomes less effective.
 Also, we regularly change our glass media because free iron particle contamination from blasting ferrous metals causes corrosion of stainless steel.